 - Parts may require supervision

-- Multi-stage puzzle design
+- Dual-level puzzle design

-- Stable weighted base
+- Stable and non-slip

 - No assembly required

-- Safe food-grade materials
+- Safe, food-grade materials

-4. BoYoYo Interactive Dog Puzzle Toy
+4. BoYoYo Interactive Dog Puzzle Treat Roller

-Compared to basic treat balls, this toy offers more mental stimulation and flexibility.
-The tradeoff is that it’s not intended for aggressive chewers and should be used under supervision.
+Compared to basic treat balls, this roller prioritizes enrichment and feeding control.
+However, it's not suitable for aggressive chewers and should be used under supervision.

 - Reduces boredom